 Concept Ten: Service Responsibility and Authority

-Concept Ten: Every service responsibility should be matched by an equal service authority — the scope of such authority to be always well defined whether by tradition, by resolution, by specific job description or by appropriate charters and bylaws.
-CA NewsGram, Fourth Quarter 2004, Vol. 20 No. 4 “Service: Responsibility and Authority“ This is one…
+Concept Ten: Every service responsibility should be matched by an equal service authority, with the scope of such authority well defined.
+CA NewsGram, Fourth Quarter 2004, Vol. 20 No. 4 “Service: Responsibility and Authority“ This is one of the most powerful Concepts.
+It speaks to the power of the conference and the ultimate authority of…

 Concept Nine: Good Leadership

-Concept Nine: Good service leaders, together with sound and appropriate methods of choosing them are at all levels indispensable for our future functioning and safety.
+Concept Nine: Good service leadership at all levels is indispensable for our future functioning and safety.
+Primary world service leadership, once exercised by the founders, must necessarily be assumed by the trustees.
 The Twelve Concepts for World Service Illustrated p.
-18 Good leadership cannot function well in a poorly designed structure…Weak leadership can hardly function at all, even in the best of…
+18 Good leadership cannot function well in a poorly designed structure…Weak leadership can hardly function…

 Concept Eight: Capacity of the Trustees of the World Service Board